tansihmittal/expense-tracke/README.md

-# SBI Transaction Analyzer
+#  Transaction Analyzer

-Transform your SBI transaction emails into powerful financial insights with AI-powered categorization and beautiful analytics.
+Transform your  transaction emails into powerful financial insights with AI-powered categorization and beautiful analytics.

 ## 🚀 Overview

-SBI Transaction Analyzer is a comprehensive financial analytics tool that automatically processes your SBI card transaction emails from Gmail, categorizes them using advanced AI algorithms, and presents beautiful visual insights to help you understand your spending patterns.
+ Transaction Analyzer is a comprehensive financial analytics tool that automatically processes your card transaction emails from Gmail, categorizes them using advanced AI algorithms, and presents beautiful visual insights to help you understand your spending patterns.

 ## ✨ Features